iffyio/kompics-testkit/ApiDescription.md

 intercepted.
 Triggers are implemented as an entry in the state table to simply trigger on the port and move on to the next state.

 ### Expecting events
-All expect variants including those involving multiple events. are implemented as a single state. (except for expectWithinBlock which isn't implemented as a state itself).
+All expect variants including those involving multiple events. are implemented as a single state. (except for blockExpect which isn't implemented as a state itself).

 ### Expecting Single Events
 ```expect(KompicsEvent, Port, Direction)``` expects a single event.
 Direction is either incoming or outgoing from the